Faculty and Staff

 View Bio

-Mrs. Trovinger holds a master of science degree in computer science and a bachelor of science degree in mechanical engineering from the University of California in San Diego.
+She holds a master of science degree in computer science and a bachelor of science degree in mechanical engineering from the University of California in San Diego.

 engineer designing software for the assembly lines of a telecommunications company.
-She then worked as an engineer developing data management tools for a computing and printing company before turning toward home to start a family.
+She also worked as an engineer developing data management tools for a computing and printing company before turning toward home to start a family.
 She has three grown children and has been married for over 30 years.

 Mr. Cameron McGrady